-The School Board of Directors, the Charter School administrative staff, and their respective representatives are responsible for all aspects of the day-to-day operations of Charter School, including, but not limited to, making necessary provisions for accounting, budgeting, payroll, purchasing, liability, insurance, and the like.
-In accordance with California law applicable to nonprofit public benefit corporations, some of the responsibilities of the School Board of Directors may be delegated to committees of the Board or officers of the corporation.
+The School Board of Directors of Charter School, the Charter School administrative staff, and their respective representatives are responsible for all aspects of the day-to-day operations of Charter School, including, but not limited to, making necessary provisions for accounting, budgeting, payroll, purchasing, liability, insurance, and the like.
+In accordance with California law applicable to nonprofit public benefit corporations, some of the responsibilities of the Charter School Board may be delegated to committees of the Board or officers of the corporation.

-A quorum of the School Board of Directors for the transaction of business is the presence of a majority of current board members present in accordance with the Brown Act.
+A quorum of the School Board of Directors for the transaction of business requires a simple majority of board members present in accordance with the Brown Act.
 All board voting action is taken by roll call vote.
-An act or decision made by majority vote of the directors then in office at a meeting duly held at which a quorum is present is the act of the Board, unless a different number, or the same number after disqualifying one or more directors from voting, is required by law, by the Articles of Incorporation, or by the Bylaws, including but not limited to those provisions relating to (i) approval of contracts or transactions in which a director has a direct or indirect material financial interest, (ii) appointment of committees, and (iii) indemnification of directors.8
+An act or decision made by majority vote of the directors then in office at a meeting duly held at which a quorum is present is the act of the Board, unless a different number, or the same number after disqualifying one or more directors from voting, is required by law, by the Articles of Incorporation, or by the Bylaws, including but not limited to those provisions relating to (i) approval of contracts or transactions in which a director has a direct or indirect material financial interest, (ii) appointment of committees, and (iii) indemnification of directors.7

-The School Board of Directors meetings shall be held at the school site and may elect to use teleconferencing in connection with any meeting of the Board.
+The School Board of Directors may elect to use teleconferencing in connection with any meeting of the Board.
 If the Board elects to use teleconferencing, it shall post agendas at all teleconference locations and conduct teleconference meetings in a manner compliant with the Brown Act.
 Each teleconference location shall be identified in the notice and agenda of the meeting or proceeding, and each teleconference location shall be accessible to the public.
 The agenda shall provide an opportunity for members of the public to address the Board directly at each teleconference location.
-During the teleconference, at least a quorum of the members of the Board shall participate from locations within the boundaries of the Los Angeles Unified School District.
+During the teleconference, at least a guorum of the members of the Board shall participate from locations within the boundaries of the Los Angeles Unified School District.
 Participation in a meeting through use of teleconferencing pursuant to this subsection constitutes presence in person at that meeting as long as all members participating in the meeting are able to hear one another.
 All votes taken during a teleconferenced meeting shall be by roll call.
 Any abstention from a board vote will be noted in the board minutes.
 For the purposes of this subsection (i), "teleconference" means a meeting of the Board, the members of which are in different locations, connected by electronic means, through either audio or video, or both.
 Nothing in this subsection shall prohibit the corporation from providing the public with additional teleconference locations.

 The School Board of Directors is responsible for providing fiscal accountability by approving and monitoring the budget, which is initially reviewed and provided to the charter school board by the Charter School staff and Alliance as the back-office provider.
 The School Board of Directors helps ensure effective organizational planning by approving long-range goals and annual objectives, monitoring the general policies including but not limited to: compliance mandates, health and safety, use and maintenance of facilities, and overseeing that Charter School resources are managed effectively.
-The day-to-day operations and management of Charter School are provided by the officers of the corporation, management staff responsible for school services and supervision and the administrative staff of Charter School.
+The day-to-day operations and management of Charter